 Saving 20 euro for not taking the cable car AND getting your daily exercise routine in at the same time?
 Sounds like a win-win situation to me!

-A 40 minute hike up Mount Srd (412m above sea level) will award you with one of the best views over the old town and the Dubrovnik surroundings!
+Hiking up Mount Srd is one of the best free things to do in Dubrovnik!
+A 40 minute hike (412m above sea level) will award you with one of the best views over the old town and the Dubrovnik surroundings!
 Take some sturdy shoes and make your way to Jadranska Cesta, opposite the underpass, for the start of the walk.
 It can be a bit tricky to find, but friendly locals and fellow hikers will no doubt show you the way.
 Once on the zigzag calvary path, it winds it way up into the forest.
 Soon you’ll be exposed to whatever the weather elements are throwing at you that day.
 Take plenty of breaks to admire the views over the old town, the island of Lokrum and the clear blue waters of the Adriatic.

 The mountain itself was home to one of the fiercest battles during the War of Independence.
 On top of mount Srd you can visit the museum of the Homeland War (4 euro) which is a definite must to understand Dubrovnik’s sad history back in the early 1990’s.